 MRKT 347.
 Social Media.
 3 Credits.

 This course is an in-depth look at social networks, social media platforms and online advertising to offer students an advantage in many positions involving marketing, consulting and brand management both on the buyer and seller side of social media.
-Prerequisite: MRKT 305; Junior or Senior Standing; declared CoBPA majors.
-F,S,SS.
+Prerequisite: MRKT 305; Junior or Senior Standing.
+F,S.

 MRKT 386.
 Field Experience in Marketing.
 1-8 Credits.

-Work opportunity to assist with marketing activities and understand the role of marketing for that company/ organization (profit/nonprofit).
-Prerequisites: Minimum GPA of 2.5, MRKT 305, and consent of instructor.
-Repeatable to 8 credits.
+Work or on-site opportunity to study and/or assist with marketing activities and understand the role of marketing for that company/organization (profit/nonprofit).
+Prerequisite: Minimum GPA of 2.5, MRKT 305, and consent of instructor.
+Repeatable to 8.00 credits.
 S/U grading.
 F,S,SS.

 MRKT 396.
 Directed Studies in Marketing.
 1-3 Credits.

 Research in some aspect of marketing.
 Written reports and collateral readings.
-Prerequisites: MRKT 310 and consent of instructor.
+Prerequisite: MRKT 310 and consent of instructor.
 F,S,SS.

 MRKT 397.
 Cooperative Education in Marketing.
 1-2 Credits.

 Compensated, on-the-job experience in various areas of marketing.
 Repeatable only to maximum of 8 credits.
-Prerequisites: MRKT 305 and consent of instructor.
-Repeatable to 8 credits.
+Prerequisite: MRKT 305 and consent of instructor.
+Repeatable to 8.00 credits.
 S/U grading.
 F,S,SS.